gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 Olof Kindgren:
 >The story about their licensing and their reversal got _far_ more attention on both LinkedIn and Twitter
 >than any of their recent product announcements.
-That could be an indication that this is much larger than they think
+That could be an indication that this is much larger than they think.

 Lattice hardly ever "likes" or retweets any of the awesome projects using their hardware.
 Why?

 There's a great opportunity for Lattice to simply show appreciation for all the great projects that showcase their hardware.

+Lattice DM's should be open on Twitter.
+Perhaps someone wants to contact you with a typo on a web page, or a security vulerability.
+Even if the person managing Twitter account does not have all the answers... then simply reply that the question has been passed along.

 ## Documentation

 Why not provide bitstream documentation for low-end products like ICE40 and ECP5?
-It seems like a waste of talent to allow extraordinarily talented engineers reverse engineer things.
+Instead of only "allowing" extraordinarily talented engineers reverse engineer things.
-Why not just give out the docs and let those engineers spend their time on improving the open source tools?
+Why not just give out the docs (or be available to help) and let those engineers spend their time on improving the open source tools?

 ## Technical Cooperation